BinyuHuang-nju/zab-tla/README.md

 ## Run
 Create specification and run models in the usual way.
-For example, if you want to check model with 3 servers, 2 rounds and 2 delivered transactions, you can create spec [test/ZabWithQTest.tla](test/ZabWithQTest.tla) and set *Server* symmetrical model value {s1,s2,s3}.
+For example, if you want to check model with 3 servers, 2 rounds and 2 delivered transactions, you can create spec [test/ZabWithQTest.tla](test/ZabWithQTest.tla) and set *Server* as symmetrical model value {s1,s2,s3}.

 ## Notes